vega/voyager/README.md

 Now all the changes you make in each repo will be reflected in your Vega-lite automatically.

-Since bower uses the compiled main file, make sure that each repos is compiled everytime you run `gulp serve`.
+Since bower uses the compiled main file, make sure that each repos is compiled everytime you run `npm start`.
 Otherwise, you will get errors for missing libraries.

 ### Releasing / Github Pages